-To assist the student in completing these milestones on time, the Graduate Office may maintain tracking data for every student.
-While EEB will make every effort to alert students when deadlines have been missed, but it is ultimately the responsibility of the student and supervisor to ensure that each milestone is completed on time, and that appropriate documentation is submitted to the Graduate Office before and/or after committee meetings and examinations, as required.
+EEB will alert students when deadlines have been missed, but it is the responsibility of the student and supervisor to ensure that each milestone is completed on time, and that appropriate documentation is submitted to the Graduate Office before and/or after committee meetings and examinations, as required.
 Students who do not meet the deadlines for committee meetings and the appraisal exam have not maintained good academic standing.